-The Board of Registered Nursing considers the student use of controlled substances, dangerous drugs or devices, or alcoholic beverages to an extent or in a manner injurious to self or others to constitute unprofessional conduct.
+The BRN considers the student use of controlled substances, dangerous drugs or devices, or alcoholic beverages to an extent or in a manner injurious to self or others to constitute unprofessional conduct.
 The conviction of a criminal offense involving the prescription, consumption, or self-administration of the above substances is conclusive evidence thereof.
 (B&P 2762).
-Also, the Board of Registered Nursing considers that substance abuse and emotional/mental illness are diseases and should be treated as such.
-Therefore, the Board has established a diversion program for impaired registered nurses as a voluntary alternative to traditional Board disciplinary actions.
+Also, the BRN considers that substance abuse and emotional/mental illness are diseases and should be treated as such.
+Therefore, the BRN has established a diversion program for impaired registered nurses as a voluntary alternative to traditional BRN disciplinary actions.
 (B&P 2770)